The Value of clothing lines for artist music career

 This is because the Supreme company has branded its clothing line as rich/flashy/hype clothing.

 It has been done so well to the point where their fans are purchasing at that ridiculous price point.

 This is the power of great branding.

-While I do realize that you are not supreme, the fundamentals that you need to brand in order to interest your true customer base are super important.
+While I do realize that you are not supreme, the fundamentals that you need to brand to interest your true customer base are super important.

 The brand message is the most essential piece because this “higher concept” is what you’re really selling.

 People don't talk about “higher concepts” enough in the music industry.

 By this, I mean the internal values/beliefs of a person that are manifested into products.

 That higher concept is shown in the brand message.

 Let me just tell you a simple truth - people won't buy your clothes just because it exists.